EtchedPixels/EmulatorKit/README.md

 This site also hosts many of the other designs like the Tiny68K.

+## Ampro Littleboard

+The classic "small board" design that was built to sit on top of a floppy disk drive.
+The emulator can also model the /PLUS version with NCR5380 SCSI.
+ROM images are not clearly redistributable so not included.

 ## Amstrad NC series

 The ROM images for these machines are not redistributable, you will need an